lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 Simon's algorithm, introduced in the
-[same paper](https://epubs.siam.org/doi/10.1137/S0097539796298637), is a quantum algorithm that solves Simon's problem in $\mathcal{O(N)}$ time - a nearly exponential improvement over the best classical algorithm.
+[same paper](https://epubs.siam.org/doi/10.1137/S0097539796298637), is a quantum algorithm that solves Simon's problem in $\mathcal{O}(N)$ time - a nearly exponential improvement over what is possible classically.

-We'll now see how Simon's problem can be formulated as an instance of the HSP.
+We'll now formulate Simon's problem as an instance of the HSP.
 Consider the subgroup $H\subset (\mathbb{Z}/2)^N$ defined by:

 $$